Abhinav-Agarwal021/flick/README.md

 5. Setting up environment variables for the server

 6. Start the application.

-   Terminal 1
    ```
    npm start
    ```

-7. Open the application in your web browser.
+8. Open the application in your web browser.

    ```
    http://localhost:{port}